-Whenever Luke and I get away for a date night, we always end up doing the same thing because we love it: going to park the movies.
+Whenever my husband and I get away for a date night, we always end up doing the same thing because we love it: going to park the movies.
 Our favorites are dinner-and-a-movie places, which work out better in the long run with paying a babysitter.
-Here are a few of my favorites:

 TOY STORY 4 – I cried laughing at Forky in more than one scene.
 A definite must for any Toy Story fans.
 The ending left me convinced there has to be more down the road…